Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other dog breeds.

 I find that the rakes work the best for taking off the most fur in the shortest period of time.
-However, have a caution using rakes when brushing over joints or sensitive areas on the dog's body.
+However, be cautious using rakes when brushing over joints or sensitive areas on the dog's body.
 As in all things canine, make sure that you have set aside ample time to accomplish your grooming task and that you are not rushed.
-I would say that it takes me at least an hour to groom my "regular fur" malamutes (and that is after a professional bath and blow out).
+I would say that it takes me at least an hour to groom my "regular fur" Malamutes (and that is after a professional bath and blowout).
 If I was doing the entire bathing process and grooming myself, it would require at least twice as long.

-One way of grooming an Alaskan malamute is to concentrate on one area at each session.
-Malamutes are not notorious for being cooperative for long periods of time simply because they become bored with things easily.
+One way of grooming an Alaskan Malamute is to concentrate on one area at each session.
+Malamutes are not known for being cooperative for long periods of time simply because they become bored with things easily.
 I do offer bones or things to chew on while I'm grooming Griffin, and I try to keep our sessions pretty short (maybe an hour at a time).
-Sometimes though it's a several hour ordeal and we both just grin and bear it.
+Sometimes though it's a several-hour ordeal and we both just grin and bear it.

 Finish off the grooming with a slicker brush run quickly and gently over the top surfaces.
 This tool can be used simultaneously with the shedding blade or interchangeably but be aware that these tools are just for getting the surface hair off, not truly addressing the undercoat hair.

-Use hair cutting scissors to trim hair on feet and legs, even from between the pads of their feet.
+Use haircutting scissors to trim the hair on feet and legs, even from between the pads of their feet.
 This keeps dirt and particles from getting in between.
 It also gives you a chance to trim their nails.
 Remember that nails should be trimmed every 2 weeks or so.
-Having nails that are too long actually makes dogs walk differently and they can strain muscles simply by having toenails that are too long.
+Having nails that are too long actually makes dogs walk differently, and they can strain muscles simply by having toenails that are too long.

-If your malamute is partial to developing "kling-ons" (specks of fecal material stuck to their pantaloon or rear end area fur), rakes work well to get these off but sometimes I find just a ltitle trip down to the hose in the backyard takes care of the problem.
+If your Malamute is partial to developing "kling-ons" (specks of fecal material stuck to their pantaloon or rear end area fur), rakes work well to get these off, but sometimes I find just a little trip down to the hose in the backyard takes care of the problem.

-How often to brush malamute?
+How often to brush your Malamute?
 They should be brushed at least one or two times per week and during their shedding, especially if a wooly, daily.
 Of course, you also must not have an aversion to running the vacuum daily or investing in huge quantities of lint rollers and floor swiffers.
-Having tile or wood floors is highly recommended when you have malamutes.
+Having tile or wood floors is highly recommended when you have Malamutes.

 Nutritional supplements are also sometimes prescribed or recommended.
 Check with your vet or breeder to see which ones they recommend for your specific dog.